NexPlayer/Android-SDK/advanced.md

 | foreground | The foreground color, or null to use the color from the original caption data. |
 | fgOpacity  | The foreground opacity, from 0 (transparent) to 255 (fully opaque).            |

 #### void setFonts (Typeface *normType*, Typeface *boldType*, Typeface *italicType*, Typeface  *boldItalicType*)

 This method sets the fonts to be used for the captions.

 Four typefaces may be specified for different combinations of bold and italic.
 The caption renderer will select the appropriate typeface from among these based on the captions being displayed.

 For best results, specify all four typefaces.
-Any typeface can be set tonull, in which case the system default typeface will be used.
+Any typeface can be set to null, in which case the system default typeface will be used.

 **Parameters**